Graduate Student Awards Fund

 Application Process

-- Awards are open to Masters or Doctoral students who are engaged in research in one or more of the four areas of research specified below.
+- Graduate Student Awards are open to Masters or Doctoral students and Undergraduate Student Awards are open to undergraduate students who are engaged in research in one or more of the four areas of research specified below.

 - The applicant must enclose a Student Summary Statement in which he/she discusses, in no more than two pages, his/her research program, enthusiasm and interest for attending and presenting at the SERG-I Workshop, and how the project adheres to one or more of the SERG-I research areas.